flutter/website/src/docs/resources/faq.md

 Yes, Flutter supports calling into the platform, including integrating with Java or Kotlin code on Android, and ObjectiveC or Swift code on iOS.
-This is enabled via a flexible message passing style where a Flutter app may send and receive messages to the mobile platform using a [`BasicMessageChannel`]({{site.api}}/flutter/services/BasicMessageChannel-class.html).
+This is enabled via a flexible message passing style where a Flutter app might send and receive messages to the mobile platform using a [`BasicMessageChannel`]({{site.api}}/flutter/services/BasicMessageChannel-class.html).

 Learn more about accessing platform and third-party services in Flutter with